-Labour productivity measures the amount of goods and services produced by one hour of labor; it measures how efficiently goods and services are produced.
-Labour productivity is driven by several factors such as: human capital, investment, innovation, business and policy environment as well as other global forces.
-The burden to improving productivity falls on not just governments, but on individual firms and their management.
+Labour productivity measures the amount of goods and services produced by one hour of labor.
+This captures how efficiently goods and services are produced.
+Labour productivity is driven by factors like human capital, investment, innovation, business, and policy environments as well as other global forces.
+The burden to improving productivity falls on governments and on individual firms and their management.

-Nova Scotia continued to have the second lowest labour productivity among the ten provinces in 2018.
-Labour productivity in Nova Scotia was lower than the national level in all industries, except for two areas in the services sector; information & cultural industries and educational services.
+Nova Scotia continued to have the second lowest labour productivity among the ten provinces in 2019.
+Labour productivity in Nova Scotia was lower than the national level in all industries, except for three areas in the services sector: information and cultural industries; finance, insurance and holding companies; and educational services.

 Labour productivity is calculated by dividing the real value added by the estimated number of hours worked.
-Therefore, provinces such as Alberta, Saskatchewan, and Newfoundland and Labrador that have high value-added as a result of being resource and/or capital intensive tend to have high levels of labour productivity and drive up the national average.
+Therefore, provinces such as Alberta, Saskatchewan, and Newfoundland and Labrador that have high value-added because resource and/or capital-intensive industries tend to have high levels of labour productivity and drive up the national average.

-Due to resource and capital intensity differences among provinces, it is also important to look at productivity growth rates.
-The chart below shows that Nova Scotia had the weakest productivity growth among the provinces in the 2014-2018 period, whereas Newfoundland and Labrador had the highest level of labour productivity growth for the same period.
-However, during the previous 5-year period, Newfoundland and Labrador had the lowest labour productivity growth.
+It is also important to look at productivity growth rates due to resource and capital intensity differences among provinces.
+The chart below shows that Nova Scotia had the one of the top three productivity growth rates among the provinces in the 2015-2019 period.
+Prince Edward Island and Newfoundland and Labrador had the highest levels of labour productivity growth during this period, whereas Alberta, Manitoba and British Columbia had the lowest.
+However, during the previous 5-year period (2009-2014), Prince Edward Island and Newfoundland and Labrador had the lowest labour productivity growth.